tskit-dev/msprime/docs/tutorial.rst

 specifically designed to make this common requirement both easy and efficient.
 To model genomic sequences under the influence of recombination we have two parameters to the :func:`.simulate()` function.
-The ``length`` parameter specifies the length of the simulated sequence in bases, but is a floating point number, so recombination (and mutation) can occur at any location along the sequence.
+The ``length`` parameter specifies the length of the simulated sequence, and is a floating point number, so recombination (and mutation) can occur at any location along the sequence (the units are arbitrary).
 If ``length`` is not supplied, it is assumed to be 1.0.
-The ``recombination_rate`` parameter specifies the rate of crossing over per base per generation, and is zero by default.
+The ``recombination_rate`` parameter specifies the rate of crossing over per unit of length per generation, and is zero by default.
 See the :ref:`sec_api` for a discussion of the precise recombination model used.